 The information that must be disclosed is consistent with Student Right-to-Know Act and Campus Security Act (Public Law 101-542) which was signed into federal law in 1990, and with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, otherwise known as the Clery Act, which was also enacted in 1990.

-Surry Community College (SCC) is a member of the National Junior College Athletic Association (NJCAA) and Region X (North Carolina/South Carolina/Virginia).
-SCC participates in three (3) female athletic programs (golf, softball, volleyball) and two (2) male athletic programs (baseball, golf).
-Men’s golf, softball, and volleyball compete at the NJCAA Division II level while baseball competes at the NJCAA Division III level.
-Women’s golf is classified as a non-divisional sport by the NJCAA.
-SCC offers minimal athletic scholarships for both men’s and women’s golf, softball, and volleyball in accordance with NJCAA and Region X bylaws.
-As an NJCAA Division III sport, baseball does not offer athletic scholarships.
+Surry Community College (SCC) is a member of the National Junior College Athletic Association (NJCAA) and Region 10 (North Carolina/South Carolina/Virginia).
+In the 2022-2023 academic year, Surry will participate in two (2) female athletic programs (softball, volleyball) and one (1) male athletic program (baseball).
+Volleyball competes at the NJCAA Division II level while baseball and softball compete at the NJCAA Division III level.
+SCC offers minimal athletic scholarships for volleyball in accordance with NJCAA and Region 10 bylaws.
+As an NJCAA Division III sport, baseball and softball does not offer athletic scholarships.

 The athletic department focuses on the overall development of all student-athletes within the college environment.
 Student-athletes are provided an atmosphere that allows them to gain life skills needed to succeed in academic, social, and employment settings.
 SCC strives to assist student-athletes in their quest to excel in academic achievement, personal development, and athletic competition.